280lt/upload_server/README.md

 - **No TLS.** Credentials and file contents are sent in plaintext.
 If you need this reachable beyond a trusted LAN, put it behind a reverse proxy (e.g. Caddy or nginx) terminating HTTPS.
 - **Upload = write access.** Anyone who can authenticate (or anyone at all, if auth is off) can write files into the served directory, up to `--max-upload-mb`.

+- **Even without another execution path, this is an unauthenticated file-drop by default.** Anyone who can reach the port can upload arbitrary content (webshells, reverse shells, malware) and anyone who can reach it can download it, making an exposed instance a convenient staging/distribution point regardless of whether anything on the host actually runs it.

+- This dual-use nature is intentional and well known: this exact pattern (a throwaway HTTP server used to host and retrieve payloads) is a standard part of legitimate red-team/pentest workflows.
+The property that makes it risky if exposed carelessly is the same property that makes it useful in an authorized engagement — treat it accordingly, and never point it at a directory served by another interpreter unless that's the deliberate goal.

 Uploaded filenames are sanitised to prevent writing outside the target directory (the original gist this is based on did not do this).

 ## How it works